Bordered manifolds with torus boundary and the link surgery formula

 \begin{rem} We think of the map $v$ in Ozsv\'{a}th and Szab\'{o}'s mapping cone formula as being encoded by the algebra element $\sigma\in \cK$.
 The map $h$ is encoded by the algebra element $\tau\in \cK$. \end{rem}

-The description of the link surgery formula given by Manolescu and Ozsv\'{a}th is an infinite direct product of free-modules over $\bF[[U_1,\dots, U_\ell]]$.
-In particular, it is very large and sometimes challenging to do computations with.
+The description of the link surgery formula given by Manolescu and Ozsv\'{a}th is an infinite direct product of free modules over $\bF\llsquare U_1,\dots, U_\ell\rrsquare $.
+In particular, it is very large and sometimes challenging to do direct computations with.
 On the other hand, the type-$D$ module $\cX_{\Lambda}(L)^{\cL_\ell}$ that we describe contains all of the algebraic information of the link surgery formula, but is always finite-dimensional over $\bF$.
 For example, the complement of the $0$-framed trefoil has the type-$D$ module shown in Figure~\ref{fig:trefoil}.

 In our paper, the most fundamental object is the type-$D$ module $\cX_{\Lambda}(L)^{\cL_{\ell}}$.
-To change a type-$D$ algebra factor of $\cK$ to a type-$A$ algbera factor, we tensor with an algebraically defined ``identity bimodule''
+To change a type-$D$ algebra factor of $\cK$ to a type-$A$ algebra factor, we tensor with an algebraically defined ``identity bimodule''